-UPDATE 2-Zambia hikes mining taxes in 2019 budget to rein in debt
+CORRECTED-UPDATE 2-Zambia hikes mining taxes in 2019 budget to rein in debt

 The tax hikes will go down badly with mining companies, including First Quantum, Glencore and Vedanta Resources, which have frequently clashed with the Zambian government over rising operating costs.

 “As mineral resources are a depleting resource, it is vital to structure an effective fiscal regime for the mining sector to ensure that Zambians benefit from the mineral wealth our country is blessed with,” Mwanakatwe said.
-(Reporting by Chris Mfula Writing by Joe Brock Editing by Edmund Blair and Dale Hudson)
+(Reporting by Chris Mfula Writing by Joe Brock Editing by Edmund Blair and Dale Hudson/Emelia Sithole-Matarise)